strongbox/strongbox-docs/Cron-Tasks.md

 This annotation [@CronTaskTest](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/test/java/org.carlspring.strongbox.cron/context/CronTaskTest.java) is needed to use in all cron tests.

-So, all cron tests aren't  executed when it was builded project.
+So, all cron tests aren't  executed when the project is builded.

-We need to point **-Dspring.profiles.active=quartz-integration-test** for running cron tests:
+We need to add **-Dspring.profiles.active=quartz-integration-test** for running cron tests during the building of the project:

     mvn clean install -Dspring.profiles.active=quartz-integration-test

-// TODO: Explain how to run the cron tests
+### Create a new cron job

 // TODO: Explain the process of creating a new cron job

+### Define the cron variables/properties when implementing a new cron task

 // TODO: Explain how to define the cron variables/properties when implementing a new cron task